fossasia/eventyay-tickets/doc/api/resources/rooms.rst

-description                           string                     The description of the room capacity                              number                     How many people fit in the room position                              number                     A number indicating the ordering of the room relative to other rooms, e.g. in schedule visualisations speaker_info                          string                     Additional information for speakers.
-Only present when requested by an organiser availabilities                        list                       A list of objects with a ``start`` and ``end`` attribute, both datetimes.
+description                           string                     The description of the room capacity                              number                     How many people fit in the room position                              number                     A number indicating the ordering of the room relative to other rooms, e.g. in schedule visualisations speaker_info                          string                     Additional information for speakers. availabilities                        list                       A list of objects with a ``start`` and ``end`` attribute, both datetimes.
 Only present when requested by an organiser
 ===================================== ========================== =======================================================